Cancer

 substitution,

 and insertion.
-DNA bases can be thought of as letters
+Genes, coded in the 4 symbols of DNA, can be thought of as strings of letters

 In